Curriculum

 Music

-Music class is held every Monday.
+Music class is held Mondays.
 Each class attends a 30 minute music class with our on-staff instructor, Stephen Agnew.

 Music Classes at Cornerstone School